Prince Harry to be chief impact officer at mental health firm BetterUp

 Earlier this month, the couple featured on Oprah Winfrey's television interview, in which Meghan accused Britain's royal family of racism and Harry claimed they had cut him and his wife off financially.

-In his new role at BetterUp, Harry will focus on driving advocacy and awareness for mental fitness, diversify Betterup's community of coaches and customers through strategic planning, among others, the company said https://www.betterup.com/en-us/resources/blog/prince-harry-chief-impact-officer#why-iper centE2per cent80per cent99m-joining-betterup.
+In his new role at BetterUp, Harry will focus on driving advocacy and awareness for mental fitness, diversify Betterup's community of coaches and customers through strategic planning, among others, the company said.

 Founded in 2013, BetterUp provides mobile-based coaching, counseling and mentorship programs for employees at more than 300 businesses including Chevron, Snap Inc and AT&T's Warner Media.